 You’ll find a wide variety of moringa supplements on iHerb.

 The high vitamin C content of moringa powder protects eyesight

 Moringa powder may contain 270-870 mg of vitamin C per 100 gr (6).
-It depends on the processing method and growth region.
+It depends on many factors, like the processing method.

-Therefore, just a tablespoon of moringa powder may contain up to 60 mg of vitamin C. That’s 67% of the daily recommended intake!
+Therefore, just a tablespoon of moringa powder may contain up to 60 mg of vitamin C. That’s 67% of the Daily Value (DV)!

 Many studies have associated vitamin C intake with a decreased risk of cataracts.
 For better results, scientists propose the consumption of at least 300 mg of vitamin C per day.

 Another study showed that people at high risk for age-related macular degeneration could delay the progression of the disease, if they increased the consumption of vitamin C, along with beta-carotene, vitamin E and zinc.

 Seeds and nuts are the best sources of zinc.

 Vitamin E in moringa protects eyesight